mvolkmann/blog/src/dart.md

   For example, instead of `Person(name: name, birthday: birthday)` we should be able to write `Person(name:, birthday:)`.

+- Dart needs to support type inference of enum values the way Swift does.
+  For example, instead of `color: Colors.red,` I want to use `color: .red,`.

 - Dart wants many constructor calls to be preceded by the `const` keyword.
   This makes the code verbose.